★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 What Is Lumbago?
 Meaning, Causes, and What Helps

-Lumbago is simply an older term for lower back pain, usually the common mechanical kind.
-A chiropractor explains what it means, what causes it, and what actually helps.
+Yes, lumbago is real.
+It is an older name for common lower back pain, not a distinct disease.
+A chiropractor explains what the term means, what causes it, and what actually helps.

-If a doctor, a form, or an internet search used the word lumbago, you may have wondered whether it is something specific or serious.
-Here is the plain answer: lumbago is simply an older, general term for pain in the lower back.
-It is not a distinct disease, and in most cases it refers to the common, mechanical low back pain that the large majority of adults experience at some point.
+If a doctor, an old medical form, or an internet search used the word lumbago, you may have wondered whether it is something specific, or something to worry about.
+Here is the plain answer up front: lumbago is simply an older, general term for pain in the lower back.
+It is not a distinct disease, and in the large majority of cases it refers to the common, mechanical low back pain that most adults experience at some point in life.
 Understanding that takes most of the worry out of the word.
-Here is what lumbago means, what causes it, whether it is serious, and what actually helps.
+This is a thorough guide to what lumbago actually means, what causes it, whether it is serious, why scans are usually unnecessary, what genuinely helps, and the warning signs that change the picture.

 The short answer

 • Lumbago is an older, general term for lower back pain.
-It is not a specific disease.
+It is a description, not a specific diagnosis.

-• Most lumbago is non specific, mechanical back pain, coming from the muscles, joints, and discs of the low back, and it has a good outlook.
+• Most lumbago is non-specific, mechanical low back pain from the muscles, joints, and discs of the low back, and it has a good outlook.1

-• Red flags like leg weakness, groin numbness, or loss of bladder or bowel control need medical care, not self management.
+• Staying active and non-drug care come first; red flags like leg weakness or loss of bladder or bowel control need medical care.3

 What lumbago actually means

-Lumbago comes from lumbar, the region of the lower spine.
-It is essentially a synonym for low back pain, and it is used more in older texts and in some countries than in modern clinical practice, which tends to say low back pain instead.
-Crucially, calling something lumbago does not tell you the cause; it just says the lower back hurts.
-So being told you have lumbago is roughly the same as being told you have low back pain: a description, not a diagnosis of a specific problem.
+The word lumbago comes from lumbar, the region of the lower spine.
+It is essentially a synonym for low back pain, used more in older texts and in some countries than in modern clinical practice, which now tends to say low back pain instead.
+Crucially, calling something lumbago tells you where it hurts, not why.
+It is a description of a symptom, not a diagnosis of a specific problem.
+So being told you have lumbago is, for practical purposes, the same as being told you have low back pain: extremely common, usually not serious, and usually improving.

 What causes lumbago

-The large majority of lumbago is what clinicians call non specific or mechanical low back pain, meaning it comes from the normal structures of the low back rather than from a serious disease.1 The usual contributors are:
+The large majority of lumbago is what clinicians call non-specific or mechanical low back pain, meaning it arises from the normal structures of the low back rather than from a serious underlying disease.1 The usual contributors are:

 • Muscle and ligament strain from lifting, twisting, or overuse.

-• Disc related pain, from normal age related disc changes or a disc pressing on nearby structures.
+• Disc-related pain, from normal age-related disc changes or a disc irritating nearby structures.

-• Posture, deconditioning, and everyday load, such as prolonged sitting or a weak core.
+• Posture, deconditioning, and everyday load, such as prolonged sitting, a weak core, or a sudden increase in activity.

 Is lumbago serious?

 Usually not.
-Non specific low back pain has a generally favorable outlook: most episodes improve substantially in the first several weeks.2 The word lumbago can sound like a formal diagnosis, but for most people it describes a common, self limiting problem, not a sign that something is seriously wrong with the spine.
-The main nuance is that back pain often recurs, so even after an episode settles, the goal is to build resilience rather than assume it is gone forever.
+Non-specific low back pain has a generally favorable outlook: most episodes improve substantially over the first several weeks.2 The word can sound like a formal diagnosis, but for most people it describes a common, largely self-limiting problem, not a sign that something is seriously wrong with the spine.
+The main nuance is recurrence: back pain often comes back, so even after an episode settles, the smart goal is to build resilience rather than assume it is gone for good.
 We cover the timeline in detail in how long back pain lasts.

 What helps lumbago